-Eviction notices do not have to be notarized, printed on special court papers, or sealed in an envelope.
+Eviction notices do not have to be notarized or printed on special court papers.
 Your landlord may type or even hand write it.

 Termination notices or eviction notices sent by text message, voicemail, email, or verbally are not proper notices under RCW 59.18.